 If your learners created a map of Israel at the beginning of this unit, you may want to ask them to share their individual maps with each other.
 What similarities and differences do they see between their maps and what is significant about them?

 Conclude this section with questions that help learners synthesize the different messages and intentions they perceived from the various maps they studied.

 - What surprised you about some of the maps you saw?

 - In what way did these maps encourage you to think differently about Israel?
 About Israeli and Palestinian claims and aspirations?

 - Why do you think the school displays maps of a certain kind?
-Describe the benefits for learners if different maps were on display.
+Describe the benefits if different maps were on display.